Customize Healthy Homemade Hot Pockets with fresh ingredients for a portable, freezer-friendly lunch or after-school snack.

-If you’ve followed my blog during the last 2 months, you’re very aware that lunches and back-to-school are certainly on my mind.
+If you’ve followed my blog, you’re very aware that lunches and back-to-school are certainly on my mind.
 I’ve had a great time playing around with new recipes to introduce to you as well as to the girls that can be made ahead and are lunchbox-friendly.
-Each month I participate in a challenge with other healthy food blogger dietitians called The Recipe Redux and this month we were encouraged to share a breakfast, lunch, or dinner freezer meal.
-Immediately, my brain went to lunch foods and I started to think about what can easily be made ahead, customized, is freezer-friendly and something kids would like…homemade “hot pockets.”
+Recently, I started to think about what can easily be made ahead, customized, is freezer-friendly and something kids would like…homemade “hot pockets.”

 Growing up, we were never really a Hot Pockets family the way I remember some friends’ families being.
 Sure, we ate various convenience foods and, certainly, I still have a love affair with many a preservative-filled treat but this was one that never really did it for me.
 However, if we think about the components of a Hot Pocket and why people love(d) them so much: portability, freezer-friendly, yummy flavors, cheesy goodness, etc. then there should definitely be a way to “healthify” them while still offering the same qualities.